 - For example, low oxygen can trigger more breathing, leading to more acid buildup (from lactic acid).

-- This excess lactic acid decreases pH and triggers excess breathing to expel CO2 —a positive feedback loop.
+- This excess lactic acid decreases pH and triggers increased breathing to expel CO2—a positive feedback loop.

 3. Temperature Control